telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **blacklist**: a boolean field that specifies if `attrs` has to be interpreted as a whitelist (if `blacklist` is equal to `false` or doesn't exist) or a blacklist (if `blacklist` is equal to `true`).
+-   **onlyChanged**: a boolean field that specifies if only attributes that change has to be included in notifications (if onlyChanged is equal to true) or not (if onlyChanged is equal to false or doesn't exist).
 -   **metadata**: an array of metadata names (strings) (optional).
 -   **conditions**: a list of attributes that trigger notifications.
 -   **expression**: an expression used to evaluate if notifications has